-From time-to-time, the Company enters into loans to finance portions of its investments in CLOs (collectively "the CLO Investments Loans").
+The Company enters into loans to finance portions of its investments in CLOs (collectively "the CLO Investments Loans").
 These loans are collateralized by the investments in CLOs held by the Company.
-In general, the Company will make interest and principal payments on the loans at such time interest payments are received on its investments in the CLOs, and will make principal payments on the loans to the extent principal payments are received on its investments in the CLOs.
+In general, the Company will make interest and principal payments on the loans at such time interest payments are received on its investments in the CLOs, and will make principal payments on the loans to the extent principal payments are received on its investments in the CLOs, with any remaining balance due upon maturity.